 Financial Ratios Comparison

-The table below summarizes the most recent revenue and financial ratios for Mobileye Global Inc. (MBLY) and Ambarella, Inc. (AMBA).
+Below is a comparative table of the most recent financial ratios for Mobileye Global Inc. (MBLY) and Ambarella, Inc. (AMBA).

 |---|---|---|